SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Get_a_certificate_proxy.md

 >    4. Someone with the production role must be designated to have the service certificate registered under in VOMS.

 The certificate has to be registered to someone.
-At time of writing, the certificate is registered to Dominic Brailsford.
+At time of writing, the certificate is registered to Mateus Carneiro Da Silva.

 To use the certificate, make sure the following environment variable is
 set: